MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/windows-11-changes.md

 >
 > SHA-384 is in the SHA-2 family of hash functions.
 Other algorithms and variants, such as SHA-512 or SHA3-384, are not permitted.

 Windows supports only the `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384` and `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384` cipher suites for WPA3-Enterprise 192-bit mode.
-The `TLS_DHE_RSA_AES_256_GCM_SHA384` cipher suite is not supported.
+The `TLS_DHE_RSA_AES_256_GCM_SHA384` cipher suite isn't supported.

 TLS 1.3 uses new simplified TLS suites, of which only `TLS_AES_256_GCM_SHA384` is compatible with WPA3-Enterprise 192-bit mode.
 As TLS 1.3 requires (EC)DHE and allows ECDSA or RSA certificates, along with the AES-256 AEAD and SHA384 hash, `TLS_AES_256_GCM_SHA384` is equivalent to `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384` and `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384`.
 However, [RFC 8446](https://www.rfc-editor.org/rfc/rfc8446) requires that TLS 1.3-compliant applications support P-256, which is forbidden by CNSA.
-Therefore, WPA3-Enterprise 192-bit mode cannot be fully compliant with TLS 1.3.
+Therefore, WPA3-Enterprise 192-bit mode can't be fully compliant with TLS 1.3.
 However, there are no known interoperability issues with TLS 1.3 and WPA3-Enterprise 192-bit mode.

 > [!CAUTION]
 > Current versions of Windows 11 do not enforce all of these restrictions.
 A future version of Windows will enforce these restrictions.
 To prepare your enterprise network for this change, we suggest testing with [Windows Insider](/windows-insider/get-started) builds.

-To configure a network for WPA3-Enterprise 192-bit mode, Windows requires EAP-TLS be used with a certificate that meets the requirements described above.
+To configure a network for WPA3-Enterprise 192-bit mode, Windows requires EAP-TLS be used with a certificate that meets the requirements described previously.